 When studying German, you will quickly realize that finding the right gender of a noun can cause some headaches once in a while.
 To help you ease up, I will discuss the nouns with the ending -ung in more detail in this article and hope to shed some light in the dark.

 The problem with nouns

 Many German students struggle when it comes to finding out the gender of a noun that is not as obvious as “der Mann” (the man) or “die Frau” (the woman).
-This is why I usually always recommend studying each noun with its gender and plural form.
+I always recommend studying each noun with its gender and plural form.
 An excellent way to do so is flashcards.

-But in reality, we cannot always know the gender of a noun, and when we stand at a cashier and would like to pay, the line behind us will not be willing to wait, until we found the right gender of the noun we would like to say in the dictionary.
-Besides guessing the article, there are still some small hints and rules that can help us in these situations.
+But in reality, we cannot always know the gender of a noun, and when we stand at a cashier and would like to pay, the line behind us will not be willing to wait until we find the correct gender of the noun we would like to say in the dictionary.
+Besides guessing the article, some tiny hints and rules can still help us in these situations.
 Accordingly, we will discover the usage of the ending “-ung” in this article.

 German nouns with “-ung”

-Luckily, there is light at the end of the tunnel because nouns that have the ending “-ung” are always female.
-Therefore you need to use the definite article “die” as well as accordingly the indefinite article “eine”.
-This is important to know because otherwise, you cannot adjust your noun according to the grammatical case like Accusative or Dative.
+Luckily, there is light at the end of the tunnel because nouns with the ending “-ung” are always female.
+Therefore you need to use the definite article “die” and the indefinite article “eine”.
+This is important because otherwise, you cannot adjust your noun according to the grammatical case like Accusative or Dative.
 Besides, nouns with the ending “-ung” will always become “-ungen” in plural form.

 - die Rechnung = die Rechnungen (the invoice/calculation)

 - die Einladung = die Einladungen (the invitation)